google/capirca/doc/generators/junipersrx.md

 * _destination-address::_ One or more destination address tokens
 * _destination-exclude::_ Exclude one or more address tokens from the specified destination-address
 * _destination-port::_ One or more service definition tokens
+* _destination-zone::_ one or more destination zones tokens.
+Only supported by global policy
 * _dscp_except::_ Do not match the DSCP number.
 * _dscp_match::_ Match a DSCP number.
 * _dscp_set::_ Match a DSCP set.